zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 :::>- $ git commit -m "add .env to .gitignore"
 ```

-Test your Procfile locally using Foreman.
-You can now start your web server by running:
+Test the Procfile locally using [Foreman](run-your-app-locally-using-foreman)​​.
+Start the web server with `local`:

 ```term
 :::>> background.start("heroku local", name: "local", wait: "Ctrl-C to stop", timeout: 15)
 :::-- background.stop(name: "local")
 ```

-Looks good, so press `Ctrl+C` to exit and you can deploy your changes to Heroku:
+A successful test will look similar to the previous example.
+Press `Ctrl+C` or `CMD+C` to exit and deploy the changes to Heroku:

 ```term
 :::>- $ git add .